davemollen/dm-Repeat/README.md

 ## dm-Repeat

-A multitap delay effect written in Rust.
+A multi-tap delay effect written in Rust.

 The effect can be compiled to a [MOD audio](https://mod.audio/), VST3, CLAP, AUv2 or LV2 plugin.